Timeline : Prehistory in the North East 10,000 BC to AD 43

 Excavated examples include a settlement at Thorpe Thewles near Stockton and another a little to the north at Coxhoe near Durham City.
 Such settlements would continue to be occupied or develop throughout the three and a half centuries of Roman rule, their simplicity contrasting with the sophistication of the Roman forts and their associated trading settlements and towns.
 Many Iron Age settlements were very likely lost to the subsequent development of later medieval villages in post-Roman times and it is possible that many of our present days towns and villages occupy earlier prehistoric sites.

-Prehistory, continuity and legacy
+Prehistory, continuity, legacy

 Despite the absence of records that mention actual people and actual events, the legacy of the prehistoric period cannot be ignored when considering the later periods of our region’s history.